 Networks are extremely useful in data science because they can be used as a reference for mapping additional properties or features of different nodes.
-Similar questions and solutions have been come up in dealing with biological data as well as data from disciplines like computational social science.
-An important example is the inference the missing data by the idea of “guilt by association”, or the idea that nodes that have similar associations in the network tend to be more similar in nature.
+Similar questions and solutions have arisen when dealing with biological data as well as data from disciplines like computational social science.
+An important example is the inference of missing data using the idea of “guilt by association”, or the idea that nodes that have similar associations in the network tend to be similar in nature.
 For example, in a social context, if your friends in Facebook use Product Y, you are more likely to use product Y and the advertisements you view online are personalized based on these recommendation systems [18].
-In biological context, the assumption is based on observations like the cellular components within the same module are more closely associated with the same set of cellular phenotypes than components belonging to different modules [19], and the modules within gene coexpression networks also tend to contain genes with similar functions or in the same biological pathway [20].
+In a biological context, this assumption is based on observations that cellular components within the same module are more closely associated with the same set of cellular phenotypes than components belonging to different modules [19].
+Furthermore, modules within gene coexpression networks also tend to contain genes that are in the same biological pathway or have similar functions [20].
 As a result, one could infer the functions of a protein or a non-coding element based on the function of its neighbors in the underlying network.
 Networks play an important role in gene prioritization, an essential process for applications like disease gene discovery because of limited validation and characterization resources [21].
-For examples, network properties of individual genes have been used to distinguish functionally essential and loss-of-function tolerant genes [22].
-More formally, one could prioritize the candidate genes based on how they are connected to the known genes.
-For example, if a gene is one-step away from a group of disease genes, it is very likely that the gene is associated with disease X. Of course, the influence of a node may not be restricted to its nearest neighbors; network flow algorithms are widely used to examine the long-range influence [23][24].
-In social science context, for example, ones use cascade structured models to capture the information propagation on web blog networks, and predict the blog’s popularity [25].
+For example, network properties of individual genes have been used to distinguish functionally essential and loss-of-function tolerant genes [22].
+One could prioritize the candidate genes based on how they are connected to the known genes.
+If a gene is one step away from a group of disease genes, it is very likely that the gene is associated with disease X. The influence of a node may not be restricted to its nearest neighbors; network flow algorithms are widely used to examine the long-range influence [23][24].
+In a social science context, researchers use cascade structured models to capture the information propagation on web blog networks, and predict the blog’s popularity [25].

-We want to emphasize that networks are in general noisy.
-High-throughput experiments may result at spurious links, and missing data is very common in social science.
+High-throughput experiments can be quite noisy.
+The resultant networks may contain spurious links, and missing data is very common.
 Methods for link prediction and denoising are therefore very useful.
-Link prediction can be done by using the network information alone, for instance, in a protein-protein interaction network, defective cliques were used to find missing interactions and determine the parts required to form a functional macromolecular complex [26].
-More often, because whether two nodes are connected depends on their intrinsic properties, one could employ machine-learning techniques to explore the relationships between connections and various features [27].
-Recently, generative models of networks, say stochastic block models [28], are very popular in computational social science.
-Nevertheless, such models are not widely used in biological context yet, presumably because of the lack of gold standards for validation.
+Link prediction can be done using network information alone.
+For instance, in a protein-protein interaction network, defective cliques were used to find missing interactions and determine the parts required to form a functional macromolecular complex [26].
+Whether two nodes are connected depends on their intrinsic properties.
+Consequently, one could employ machine-learning techniques to explore the relationships between connections and various features [27].
+Recently, generative models of networks, such as stochastic block models [28], have been popular in computational social science.
+Nevertheless, such models are not yet widely used in biological context, presumably because of the lack of gold standards for validation.

 Formalisms focusing on causal relationships and dynamics